M1LNES/PIA-E/docs/docs/04 - API docs/Restricted Endpoints/auth.md

 ## Overview

 This route handles authentication requests using NextAuth.js, supporting both Google and credentials-based authentication providers.
 It uses JWT for session management and includes logic for verifying users based on their email and password for credentials authentication, and checks if the user exists in the database when using Google authentication.
+More info on [next-auth](https://next-auth.js.org/) page.

 ## HTTP Methods